Skip to main content

 • Required Medicaid course tracking for some provider types: Some behavioral health organizations with certain provider types must track course completion through Relias.

-• Required Mercy Care Advantage model of care training: providers must complete this training within 90 days of contracting and then, annually.
+• Required Mercy Care Advantage model of care training: Providers must complete this training within 90 days of contracting and then, annually.

 • Workforce development: Stay up to date with your behavioral health education.
 Email us to learn more and find out if you qualify for these trainings.
 We can also help you register with Relias, the education provider.